LeeKyoungIl/react-native-image-converter/README.md

 #### grayscale - optional value (default value is false)
  - type : boolean
  - description : If you want to make to grayscale, set true.

+#### base64 - optional value (default value is false)
+ - type : boolean
+ - description : If you want to get image data by base64 encoding, set true.

 #### resizeRatio - optional value (default value is 1.0)
  - type : float